MichaelBieri/michaelbieri.github.io/aboutme.md

 ---

-Alongside my tech pursuits, I also enjoy topics about💡energy and 🌱environment, I play 🎺 and I do sports🧭🚲
+Alongside my tech pursuits, I also enjoy topics about💡energy and 🌱environment, I play 🎺 and I like to do sports 🧭 🚲